Call for Research Abstracts: Deadline is April 15, 2022

 - Please complete all the fields listed (if information is unknown, note that).
 Only complete submissions will be considered by the planning committee.

-All proposals for sessions submitted for the COE Summer Research Summit will be peer reviewed and rated by the members of the Conference Planning Committee.
-Questions reviewers will consider when evaluating proposals include:
+All complete abstract proposals submitted for the COE Summer Research Summit will be peer reviewed and rated by the members of the Conference Planning Committee.

-Following the review process, invitation letters for selected session proposals will be sent out electronically by May 7, 2021.
+Following the review process, invitation letters for selected abstracts will be sent out electronically by May 1, 2022.
 Individuals whose session proposals are accepted are eligible for a discounted registration rate $25.